ErlingSigurdson/Drv7SegQ595/README.md

 ### Notes on the reference schematic

-* Power your 595s with the same voltage your MC runs on.
+* Power your 595 with the same voltage your MC runs on.
 * Transistors Q1..Q4 are intended to be general-purpose NPN BJTs such as MMBT3904 (assumed by the reference PCB design, see below), 2N3904, 2N4401, 2N2222, or BC548.
 You can even use a [KT315](https://ru.wikipedia.org/wiki/%D0%9A%D0%A2315), comrade.
-* If the display segment LEDs are too bright, or if you notice visible brightness changes when the DP blinks, increase the R0..R7 resistor values to around 470-680 Ω. This is especially advisable if your 595s are powered from a 5 V supply.
+* If the display segment LEDs are too bright, or if you notice visible brightness changes when the DP blinks, increase the R0..R7 resistor values to around 470-680 Ω. This is especially advisable if your 595 is powered from a 5 V supply.

 ## API usage